If it’s a Tuesday, this Sophomore is Wearing a Suit

 He first got a glimpse of NCCU in the 20-teens helping his stepsister move in and out of residence halls.
 That glimpse stayed with him.

-“When I started applying to universities – I applied to more than 20 – there was something NCCU I just kept coming back to,” Smith said.
+“When I started applying to universities – I applied to more than 20 – there was something about NCCU I just kept coming back to,” Smith said.

 Starting as a freshman, Smith liked challenging himself.